Dhowfiq/Global-Food-Wastage-BI/README.md

 Household Waste Percentage

-How to Use
+🚀 Quick Start
-Download the Dataset
+Download the dataset

-Obtain the CSV file from the provided link.
+Get the CSV here

 Open Power BI Desktop

-Load the CSV dataset and verify column alignment.
+Load the dataset

+Click Home > Get Data > Text/CSV

+Select the downloaded CSV file

 Build the Dashboard

-Add a title and theme using Power BI’s formatting options.
+Add a title and set a color theme

-Create KPI cards for key metrics.
+Create KPI cards for the main metrics

-Add slicers for food category, country, and year.
+Add slicers for Year, Country, and Food Category

-Visualize data using donut charts, clustered column/line charts, filled maps, and scatter plots.
+Add visuals: Donut Chart, Clustered Column/Line Chart, Filled Map, Scatter Plot

+Style visuals with borders, shadows, and rounded corners

-Use conditional formatting for map visualization to highlight economic loss intensity by country.
+Use conditional formatting on the map for economic loss

-Enable tooltips for detailed pop-up insights on hover.

-Customize and Explore

-Adjust visuals, colors, and filters to suit your analysis needs.

-Save your Power BI file to retain progress.

-Purpose
-This dashboard project aims to:

-Raise awareness about global food wastage.

-Support data-driven decisions for reducing food waste.

-Highlight economic and social impacts across regions and categories
+Explore!

+Filter by category, country, or year

+Hover over visuals for tooltips and deeper insights